Advert

 Masters Degree Description

-The Dip Senior Wellbeing Practitioner (SWP) PG Dip course is a two year part-time post-graduate diploma, commissioned by NHS England (NHSE) with a view to developing the careers and employability of those trained on Children and Young People’s Mental Health CYP-MH (previously CYP-IAPT) Low Intensity Trainings, such as PG Cert / PG Dip CYP Psychological Wellbeing Practice (CWP) and PG Dip Educational Mental Health Practitioner (EMHP) courses.
+The two-year part-time PG Diploma Senior Wellbeing Practitioner (SWP) course, commissioned by NHS England, aims to advance careers and employability in Children and Young People's Mental Health (CYP-MH) services.
+It builds on previous training like the PG Cert/PG Dip CYP Psychological Wellbeing Practice (CWP) and PG Dip Educational Mental Health Practitioner (EMHP) courses.

 Entry Requirements